KARUNAKARAN-codecrusher123/KAVI-voice-Assitant/README.md

 Hey there!
 Let me introduce Kavi.
 Kavi is basically a virtual assistant who helps us to know various things by answering our queries.
 =======
-Hey there, Kavi is basically a virtual assistant in which it helps us to know various things.
-Such as it will help you into know, What time it is, Whats the temp, Where am I and translating one language to a desired language, etc. Sounds good, right?
+Kavi is a virtual assistant that possess various features like it can tell you things like the current time, the temperature around you, or your location.
+Furthermore, Kavi can translate different languages and have many more features as well.

-Imagine, suddenly some curiosity strikes your mind for knowing the unknown stuff...Boom!
-Kavi is there to help you out!
+Kavi is there to help you out cater your curiosity.

-For example, when you are rushing for your flight and while driving your car to the airport you notice all of a sudden that you forgot to put on your wristwatch!
-This time you maybe searching for a voice assistant so that your eyes don't get too distracted from the roads.
+Imagine rushing to catch your flight and realizing all of a sudden that you forgot to put on your watch while driving to the airport!
+Perhaps you're looking for a voice assistant to check time and avoid getting distracted from the road.
 Don't worry.
 Just ask Kavi.
-It will answer!
+It will respond!

-Only this?...Not at all..!

-If you ask it, Kavi will also let you know what the temperature is and also What the location it is!
-It can also translate one language to an desired language and can do much more stuff like this!
-Sounds good right?

-The Main motive of this project is to make you feel comfortable in building some cool stuff and project like this.You can also start your journey to open source contribution through contributing to this project.
+Our main goal is to make you feel comfortable building cool projects like this.
+You also have the opportunity through this project to start your contributions to open source projects.

-What do we have for you here?
+What do we have in store for you?

 &nbsp;